Luming-L/NGG/assembly_programmes/Tools for genome assembly.md

 ## De novo assembly using TGS technologies
 De novo long-read genome assembly involves in several steps:
 - raw read mapping
 - read error correction
 	- align long reads against themselves
 	- use short reads to correct long reads
 - assembly of corrected reads
-	- overlap-based procedures such as overlap-layout-consensus (OLC) algorithms
-		- generate alignments between long reads
-		- calculate the best overlap graph
-		- generate the consensus sequence of the contigs from the graph
 - assembly polishing
--

 ### Genome alignment and assembly tools for TGS platform
 ### Sequencing tools for hybrid technologies of both NGS and TGS